 - Rejected – When the admin decides not to approve the claim.
 At this point the listing is released for other users to submit claims.

-- Completed – User paid for the listing fees and it’s now the author of the listing, being able to make edits, etc.
+- Completed – User paid for the listing fees and is now the author of the listing, with permission to edit.

-- User submits a listing claim via the form available on top of unclaimed listings:
+- User submits a listing claim via the form available on unclaimed listings:

-- Admin goes to the “Claim Listing” dashboard where the list of claims is displayed.
+- Admin goes to the Claims dashboard where the list of claims is displayed.

-- The admin approves or rejects the claim directly from this screen or goes into the detailed view to see more information for any claim.
-On the detailed view admins can also contact the user making the claim to request further information before deciding what to do.
+- The admin approves or rejects the claim from this screen or goes to the details to see more information.
+On the detailed view admins can also contact the user making the claim to request further information.

 - Admin approves or rejects the claim:

-- If the claim is rejected and the admin provided a reason for that, the user is informed via e-mail.
-If not, it’s just silently rejected.
+- If the claim is rejected, the user is informed via email.
 If there are no more pending claims for the listing, the listing is released again and can be claimed by other users.

-- If the claim is approved an e-mail is sent to the user including a link to a page where the listing fee has to be paid before becoming the owner of the listing.
+- If the claim is approved an email is sent to the user including a link to a page where the listing fee can be paid before becoming the owner of the listing.

-After the payment is confirmed the listing now belongs to the user making the claim and the listing is considered claimed:
+- After the payment is confirmed the listing now belongs to the user and the listing is considered claimed.